marjiasdk/Competitive-Coding-Solutions/README.md

 # Competitive-Programming
-solutions to competitive programming platforms.
+solutions to problems on competitive programming platforms.